llvm/llvm-project/llvm/docs/CommandGuide/llvm-ar.rst

  This option allows for MRI scripts to be read through the standard input stream.
 No other options are compatible with this option.

+.. option:: --output=<dir>

+ Specify a directory where archive members should be extracted to.
+By default the current working directory is used.

 .. option:: --rsp-quoting=<type>
  This option selects the quoting style ``<type>`` for response files, either ``posix`` or ``windows``.
 The default when on Windows is ``windows``, otherwise the